A Beginner’s Guide on How to Shift Gears on a Bike

 We get it: If you’re new to cycling, the idea of moving gears can be puzzling.
 But you won’t cross very far if you keep away from the use of your gears—actually.
-Bikes have gears so that you can pedal with ease no matter what the terrain, making your rides less difficult and greater fun.
-So we prepare a handy guide that contains everything you want to know about how and when to shift your gears.
+Bikes have gears so that you can pedal easily no matter the terrain, making your rides less difficult and more fun.
+So, we prepare a handy guide that contains everything you want to know about how and when to shift your gears.

 The Gears